October 10, 2024

 3. Pay the Application Fee: Pay the visa application fee.

-4. Submit the Application: Submit your application and wait for INZ to process it.
+4. Submit the Application: Submit your application to INZ.

 Step 6: Await the Decision

-INZ will process your application, which may include verifying your documents and conducting an interview.
+INZ will process your application, which includes verifying your documents and possibly conducting an interview.
 Processing times can vary, so check the INZ website for current processing times.

 Step 7: Receive Your Visa